xivdev/EXDSchema/Usage.md

           32: [Orchestrion]
           36: [SubmarinePart]
 ```
-The `AdditionalData` column does a lot of heavy lifting.
+The `AdditionalData` column in `Item` does a lot of heavy lifting.
 We can assume during game execution that the use of the field is heavily based on context,
-but for research and data exploration, having the ability to define the exact sheet is very useful.
+but for research and data exploration, having the ability to define the exact sheet is useful.
 Here, we can see that when `FilterGroup` is `14`,
 we can link to any of `HousingExterior`, `HousingInterior`, `HousingYardObject`, `HousingFurniture`, `HousingPreset`, or finally `HousingUnitedExterior`.
 This works because the value for `AdditionalData` are distinct ranges, even when `FilterGroup` is `14`, thus allowing the definition here to behave like a multi link.